 - Weight status;

-- Skin colour (fairer skin synthesis vitamin D easier); and
+- Skin color (fairer skin synthesis vitamin D easier); and

 - Serum vitamin D level.